๐Ÿ”’

 SWOT: Opportunities and Threats taken directly from PESTLE

-SWOT: includes at least one business theory or named model (Maslow, Herzberg, etc.)
+SWOT: includes at least one named business theory (Maslow, Herzberg, etc.)

 Two solutions: clearly labelled, advantages and disadvantages listed for both

-Final solution: references PESTLE, SWOT, CBA, company values, and named business theory
+Final solution: references PESTLE, SWOT, CBA, values, and named theory

 Before submitting

-The research table is at the END of my document and is fully completed
+Research table is at the END of the document and fully completed